Top 4 Best Door Locks to Prevent Break-Ins (2025 Expert Picks)

 con Weak screws

-Since there are just three pieces to install with a standard Phillips head screwdriver, you'll be looking at less than 10 minutes total work time.
+Since you can install just three pieces with a standard Phillips-head screwdriver, your total work time will be less than 10 minutes.

-This lock isn't as impervious to attacks as the Medeco, but it is pick-and-bump-resistant.
+This ANSI Grade 1 lock isn't as impervious to attacks, but it is pick-and-bump-resistant.
 At around $30, it won't break the bank.
 It's available at most local hardware stores, and it comes with a AAA rating (best of the best) from BHMA for security, durability, and finish.

 If you're a neighborly person who likes to see what's going on outside but you don't want to leave your door unlocked for intruders, a storm door lock like this one from Wright Products is a good way to beef up your security.